tmkasun/Native-Graph-Storage/README.md

 # Native Graph Database

 This is a native graph storage/database library implemented in C++.
 Main goal of this graph storage is to support streaming graph data and high performance graph operations.
 To cater the these requirement, We(JasmineGraph team) build this **native** streaming graph storage system.
+And with all we try to make the implementation simple as possible.

 This repository contains only the C++ modules for graph storage system (core Graph store) and there is a Graph Storage system implemented using this core modules in [this repository](https://github.com/tmkasun/streaming_graph_partitioning)